 Ears that noticeable stick out from the head

 The otoplasty procedure is a way to deal with ear deformities or irregularities without the need for traditional methods such as growing the hair to cover the ears, or wearing hats or headbands.
 Having surgery also alleviates the stress associated with the insecurity of having large or protruding ears.

 The Ear Pinning Procedure

 Otoplasty involves the patient being under anesthesia.
-Children and adults are placed under a general anesthetic at a fully accredited ambulatory surgical center .
-A small incision is made in the crease located behind the ear; sometimes the incisions are placed the front crease of the ear.
+Children and adults are placed under a general anesthetic at a fully accredited ambulatory surgical center.
+The tiny incisions are typically placed in the crease behind the ear; sometimes the incisions are placed the front crease of the ear.
 Through the incision, the surgeon can then reshape the flexible cartilage of the ears and reposition the ear closer to the head.
 Cartilage may also need to be removed during this procedure.
 When the cartilage removal and repositioning is complete, sutures are used to close the incision.
 The procedure can last from 1 to 2 hours.

 Dr. Todd Hobgood